 Meet the older cousins of the bovine clan: water buffalo!
 They're big, they're mysterious, and they haven't been to the family reunion in a couple of years.
 Here are a few fun facts to help you get reacquainted:

-At their largest, bull water buffalo can clock in at 2,650 pounds with a height of 6 ft (not including their horns, thank you).
+At their largest, bull water buffalo can clock in at 2,650 pounds with a height of 6 ft (not including their horns).
 Water buffalo cows are typically more petite ranging from 1,500 pounds and up.
 Their formidable stature has earned water

 buffalo of both genders the nickname of "The Living Tractors of the East."

-Compared to standard cow's milk, water buffalo milk contains higher levels of protein, calcium, and iron while sporting less cholesterol and lactose.
-Though not yet a popular drink in America, it is commonly used to make delicious, Italian-style mozzarella cheeses!
-If you haven't tried any mozzarella di bufala, it's time to treat yourself.
+Compared to standard cow's milk, water buffalo milk contains higher levels of protein, calcium and iron, while sporting less cholesterol and lactose.
+Though not yet a popular drink in America, it is commonly used to make delicious, Italian-style mozzarella cheeses.

 5. Water Buffalo have been Domesticated for over 5,000 Years

 Did you learn something new or interesting about these magnificent bovines?
 Consider donating a water buffalo to a family in need!
-With the help of one of these magnificent "Living Tractors of the East" a small-scale farmer can plant more than 4x the crops than he or she could by hand.
+With the help of one of these magnificent "Living Tractors of the East" a smallholder farmer can plant more than 4 times the crops than he or she could by hand.
 These additional crops (and the milk a buffalo can give) provide nutrition and income to a family struggling with poverty.
-Give the gift of a water buffalo today!